 75. Over the past month, has your child felt afraid of eating?
-(Note: The fear must be of the act of eating itself and any immediate aversive consequences.)
+(Note: The fear must be of the act of eating itself and any immediate aversive consequences.
+Do not count fear of becoming fat.)
+Rating:

-0 - No fear

-1 -

-2 - Mild fear

-3 -

-4 - Marked fear

-5 -

-6 - Extreme fear
+0 - No fear 1 - 2 - Mild fear 3 - 4 - Marked fear 5 - 6 - Extreme fear

 76. Over the past month, has your child worried that something bad might happen if he /she eats?
 Has this interfered with his/her ability to concentrate on things they were actively engaged in, for instance, watching television, reading, playing computer games (etc.)?
+(Note: Do not count fear of becoming fat.)

-0-No concentration impairment
+- 0 No concentration impairment

+- 1 -

 - 2 Some concentration impairment

 - 3 -

 - 4 Marked concentration impairment

 - 5 -

 - 6 Extreme concentration impairment